K\"all\'en-Lehmann Spectral Representation of the Scalar SU(2) Glueball: Introduction

 Herein, we aim to discuss an alternative way of accessing the particle masses: via the computation of the K\"all\'en-Lehmann spectral representation associated with the momentum space particle propagator \cite{Peskin:1995ev}.
 A possible advantage of using spectral representations compared to a conventional lattice calculation is that it does not necessarily require the use of smearing, or other techniques, to improve the Monte Carlo signal to noise ratio, see e.g. \cite{Blossier:2009kd,Athenodorou:2020ani} and references therein.
-As seen below, the computation of the spectral function allows simultaneous extraction of the ground state and, to some extent, also of the 1st excited state.
+As seen below, the computation of the spectral function allows simultaneous extraction of the ground state and, to some extent, also of the 1st excited state, at least for good enough data.

 The interest in the K\"all\'en-Lehmann spectral representation goes beyond the determination of particle spectra.
 Besides accessing the spectra at zero and finite temperature, the spectral representation is linked with the analytical structure of the associated propagator \cite{Negele:1988vy}, and it allows the computation of thermodynamical and transport properties \cite{Meyer:2011gj}.
 Furthermore, in QCD, or any other confining theory, it can help to understand the confinement mechanism \cite{Dudal:2010wn,Dudal:2013yva,Solis:2019fzm,Dudal:2019aew,Binosi:2019ecz,Siringo:2016jrc,Cyrol:2018xeq}.
+In particular for the glueball sector, future work should focus on the thermal widening of the spectral peaks, indicative of a melting pattern of the glueball modes across (or at least near to) the deconfinement transition.
+Such information cannot be directly traced from the aforementioned large time slope and requires a more in depth study of the spectral functions themselves \cite{Ishii:2002ww}.
+A first step set in this paper is developing an efficient inversion scheme at zero temperature that can be quite easily generalized to finite temperature afterwards.

 In the current work we focus on the SU(2) glueball states with quantum numbers $J^{PC} = 0^{++}$, i.e.~the scalar glueball.
 However, in principle, the procedure can be extended to other quantum numbers and other gauge groups.
 As discussed below, the masses of the glueball $0^{++}$ obtained from the spectral function are in good agreement with the estimates of a more conventional mass calculation.